xpack-dev-tools/qemu-arm-xpack/.github/ISSUE_TEMPLATE.md

 use the [xPacks forums](https://www.tapatalk.com/groups/xpack/).

-If the forum discussions concluded that you identified a bug, or you have a pertinent suggestion how to enhance xPack QEMU ARM, continue and register an issue.
+If the forum discussions concluded that you identified a bug, or you have a pertinent suggestion how to enhance xPack QEMU Arm, continue and register an issue.

-> Note: This project is dedicated to building the xPack QEMU ARM and only issues related to these topics should be registered here; for functional issues please use the separate [xpack-dev-tools/qemu](https://github.com/xpack-dev-tools/qemu/)
+> Note: This project is dedicated to building the xPack QEMU Arm and only issues related to these topics should be registered here; for functional issues please use the separate [xpack-dev-tools/qemu](https://github.com/xpack-dev-tools/qemu/)